yellowcrash10/MarbleMarcher-Linux/README.md

 This is a fork of [Marble Marcher](https://github.com/HackerPoet/MarbleMarcher) with precomipled libraries and a binary in order to easily run on Linux.
 Click [here](https://github.com/yellowcrash10/MarbleMarcher-Linux/archive/master.zip) (or clone this repository) to download it.
 Just unzip it and execute start.sh.
 Alternatively, you can install the [Lutris](https://lutris.net) game manager, go to [this page](https://lutris.net/games/marble-marcher/), click "show unpublished installers", and click install next to "Update 5 version" to download the game automatically and run it from a nice interface.

 This was tested on Ubuntu 16.04 and Solus.
+It was compiled on a 64-bit system, so it will likely only run on a 64-bit system.

 ## Original Description
 [![Build Status](https://travis-ci.org/jgoldfar/MarbleMarcher.svg?branch=master)](https://travis-ci.org/jgoldfar/MarbleMarcher)